Abztract-inventory/Database/README.md

 USE abztract
 GO
 ```

 ```
 SELECT TABLE_NAME
 FROM INFORMATION_SCHEMA.TABLES
 WHERE TABLE_TYPE = 'BASE TABLE';
 GO
 ```

+### 3.2 Execute the Stored Procedures

+Run the SQL commands in the `procedures` directory to create the stored procedures.
+These procedures encapsulate the business logic and can be called from the application or directly from the database.

 ## 4. Configure hasura